 This National Call to Service Incentive program requires a participant to perform a period of national service to be eligible for benefits.
 It is a Department of Defense program that is administered by VA.

 Military One Source for Spouses and Families

 To benefit military spouses & their families, Department of Defense is partnering with colleges, universities, and other agencies to support military spouses in pursuit of education, training, licensing, credentialing, and employment in high growth, high demand portable careers.
 These schools or agencies can help military spouses access up to $6,000 in Military Spouse Career Advancement Accounts (MyCAA) Financial assistance.
 There is no cost for a school to participate.

-If you have any questions or need more information about international applications to KWC, contact our Admissions Office:
+If you have any questions or need more information about international applications to Kentucky Wesleyan College, please contact: